betheden/hebrew-grammar/content/participle_active.rst

 Summary
 -------

-In Biblical Hebrew, a participle is a verbal noun that can function as a verb (or verbal complement), an adjective, or a noun.
+In Biblical Hebrew, a participle is a non-finite verbal form that takes the same endings as adjectives and can appear in either the construct state or the absolute state.
+Participles can function as a verb (or verbal complement), an adjective, or a noun.
 When used as a verb, an active participle most often expresses continuous or imminent action.